gjermundgaraba/bjaanes.github.io/_posts/2017-11-27-understanding-ethereum-smart-contracts.md

 Everybody can have their own copy.
 This distribution coupled with strong monetary incentives removes the need for trust between parties.

 Traditionally, trust between parties has been solved using middlemen, third parties.
 Paypal.
 Your bank.
-A transact with someone you don't trust would go through an intermediary both parties trust.
+A transaction with someone you don't trust would go through an intermediary both parties trust.

 With blockchain, this need is eliminated because you can instead put your trust in a network where the want to cheat is removed by strong incentives (in short: it's much more profitable to stay within the rules).